Falconerd/Ansa/docs/core_language.md

 # Core Language

-There are three main features you need to be comfortable with to use ANSA:
+There are three main features you need to be comfortable with to use Ansa:
 **Values**, **References**, and **Functions**.

 ## Values

-In ANSA, the most basic building blocks are values.
+In Ansa, the most basic building blocks are values.
 This includes things such as `23`, `35.5` and `"Hello there!"`.

 Let's start by looking at the numeric types.